 Dan Reinstein Features In BBH: Insight Into The Future Of Laser Eye Surgery

-London Vision Clinic’s Professor Dan Reinstein featured in Building Better Healthcare (BBH) earlier this week, which focused on the latest advancements on Laser Eye Surgery.
+London Vision Clinic’s Professor Dan Reinstein featured in Building Better Healthcare (BBH) earlier this week, which focused on the latest advancements in Laser Eye Surgery.
 The full article is below:

 In this article, Professor Dan Reinstein of the London Vision Clinic explores the latest advancements in Laser Eye Surgery and how technology will soon be so advanced surgeons will be able to offer laser eye correction to the small number of patients who do not currently qualify for treatment.

-One to two per cent of people who wear glasses have a prescription currently outside the laser eye treatment range.
+One to two per cent of people who wear glasses has a prescription currently outside the laser eye treatment range.
 But, experts say, that the limits of correction have now been expanded significantly.

 Speaking to BBH this week, Professor Dan Reinstein of the London Vision Clinic said that over the past 20 years ophthalmic lasers have become so advanced that for the vast majority of cases, there is unlikely to be much in the way of advances.
 However, he said the direction of travel would be towards making the most-advanced lasers now available work for more people.